 Skip to main content

-When is the Best Time for You to Retire (or, Should I take that Early Retirement Offer)?
+When Is the Best Time to Retire (Should I Take Early Retirement)?

-Health, job-related stress, desire to travel or just relax, the need to support parents or other dependents with your time—each of these can be a contributing factor in answering this question.
+When is the best time to retire?
+The answer is different for everyone.
+Many factors affect decisions around retirement timing—such as health, job-related stress, the desire to travel or just relax, or the need to support parents or other dependents.
 Plus, it can be a little unnerving to face several decades without a professional identity and the social interactions that are part of a career.

 Additionally, the financial risks associated with retirement are significant.
-Concerns you may have as you contemplate retirement include:
+Worries you may have as you contemplate retirement include:

 • Increasingly expensive health care costs as you age